CoffeeCoder1015/Nth_tac_toe/README.md

 # Note
 This is not an computer v human game
-- its just a game board
+- its just a game board, you need to find some one else to compete with

 perhaps you play with your friend or something like that